edgar-mauny/project_findest/README.md

 Maven is available in the GitHub repository.

 ### Launching the Application with Maven
-In the servapp directory, use the following command to run the application with Maven:
+In the findest directory, use the following command to run the application with Maven:

+cd findest
 mvn spring-boot:run

 The application should now be accessible at http://localhost:8080.